JohnLanoue/LA-Housing/README.md

 Todo:
-  Make the file loadable with new datasets.
-  Create more clarity when viewing output from the console.
+  Make the file loadable with new datasets. xCreate more clarity when viewing output from the console.
-  Say More about the winning data model in fine tuning.
+  xSay More about the winning data model in fine tuning.
 Do a final test.

 Next time:
   Use an integrartion service for retaining consistancy between the script and notebook.